The C*-algebra of a twisted groupoid extension: Abstract

 \section{Abstract}

-This written version of a talk given in July 2020 at the Western Sydney Abend seminar and based on the joint work \cite{ikrsw:extensions} gives a decomposition of the C*-algebra of a locally compact groupoid with Haar system, possibly endowed with a twist, in presence of a normal subgroupoid.
-The natural expression of this result uses Fell bundles over groupoids.
+This article extends the main results of \cite{ikrsw:extensions} to the case of a twisted groupoid.
+More precisely, it gives a decomposition of the C*-algebra of a twisted locally compact groupoid with Haar system in presence of a normal subgroupoid.
 When the normal subgroupoid and the twist over it are abelian, one obtains another twisted groupoid C*-algebra.
+This is applied to C*-algebraic deformation quantization and to multiplier representations of locally compact abelian groups.

 [1]{}